 Katie said her new blue passport makes her feel safe.
 Quincy explains, “There’s no risk that they will send you away.
 With a green card, maybe they would send you back for some reason.
 Even when you go back home to visit your family, it’s different with a blue American passport.
 Before, if the immigration officer was not in a good mood, maybe you will wait five or ten hours at the airport, but not with an American passport!”

-This is Quincy and Katie’s first 4th of July as US citizens.
+July 2020 was Quincy and Katie’s first 4th of July as US citizens.
 Before the pandemic, they had planned to go downtown and enjoy the fireworks, but now Katie says she will bake a cake to celebrate.
 And of course, they’ll wave their small American flags because, as Quincy puts it, “I’m so proud now I’m an American.
 It’s something very great.”

 READY TO GET INVOLVED?